enfascination/code_scaling_demo/README.md

 # Getting started
+If you can, get as far as **Peek at the data** on your own.
+Otherwise, show up early for setup help.

 ## Prereqs
 *  You have to know how to open and type things into your shell/terminal/Terminal.app/PowerShell/bash/command line
 *  You have to know how to clone a repo and navigate to it in shell
 *  You have to be able to install command line software, namely `zstandard`/`zstd`
-*  You need Python and its ecosystem (you probably have it: type Python in shell and see what happens)
+*  You need Python and its ecosystem
+   *  You need `pip`.
+Type it in shell and see what happens)
+*  You probably need a *package manager*: apt, conda, homebrew, ports, or something for windows.
+   *  Probably go with `anaconda` if on mac or windows

 ## Installations
 zstandard is a fancy zip that pushshift uses to compress its tweets.
 You need both the commmand line tool and python library to work with that data in this demo..
-  *  Using apt, conda, homebrew, ports, whatever, install command line tool [zstd](https://www.google.com/search?q=install+zstd)
+  *  Using package manager, install command line tool [zstd](https://www.google.com/search?q=install+zstd)
-  *  In your terminal
+  *  And for within-Python access to zstd, in your terminal type
 ```shell
 pip install zstandard
 ```